weirdpercent/lyracyst/README.md

 ### Synopsis

-Search [Wordnik](http://www.wordnik.com/) and [Rhymebrain](http://rhymebrain.com) from the command line.
-Lyracyst is pretty opinionated in ways I will eventually document.
+Search [Wordnik](http://www.wordnik.com/) [Rhymebrain](http://rhymebrain.com), [Onelook](http://www.onelook.com), and [Urban Dictionary](http://www.urbandictionary.com) from the command line.
+Lyracyst defaults are pretty opinionated in that they are set based on benchmarks I ran on [httpi](http://github.com/weirdpercent/benchhttp), [multi_json](http://github.com/weirdpercent/benchjson), and [multi_xml](http://github.com/weirdpercent/benchxml).
+Your optimal setup may differ.
+Remember, the config file in ~/.lyracyst.yml can be used to override the defaults.
 Get the necessary API keys as follows:

 - Wordnik - http://developer.wordnik.com/